Ryan McMahon Player Props: Rockies vs. Royals

-Ryan McMahon and his .545 on-base percentage over his past 10 games (206 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Kansas City Royals and Daniel Lynch on June 3 at 4:10 PM ET.
+The Colorado Rockies, including Ryan McMahon and his 1.000 slugging percentage over his past 10 games, take on starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-4 with a home run and two RBI) in his last game against the Royals.
+He had two hits (going 2-for-5 with an RBI) in his most recent game against the Royals.

 Ryan McMahon Game Info & Props vs. the Royals